Brett Cooper (fighter)

 Brett Cooper (born July 2, 1987) is an American mixed martial artist currently competing in the Welterweight division.
 A professional competitor since 2005, he has also competed for Bellator, PFL, Affliction, Absolute Championship Berkut, IFL, KSW, and Jungle Fight.

 Background

-Cooper was born in Los Angeles, California, and has lived in Long Beach, California his whole life.
+Cooper was born in Providence RI, and has lived in Long Beach, California his whole life.

 Mixed martial arts career

 Early career

 Cooper made his professional debut in 2005 when he was 17 years old and won via TKO.
 He held a record of 5–4 with a split decision win over future EliteXC and Strikeforce veteran Conor Heun before facing future UFC and Strikeforce veteran Jason Von Flue.
 Cooper won the bout via TKO and then made his IFL debut in his next fight against future UFC veteran Rory Markham.
 Cooper won again via TKO against the Miletich Fighting Systems product and followed this up with another win to bring his record to 8-4 and making his debut in Affliction.